ckagiri/andela-haskell-study-group/README.md

 * Chapter 22 & 23

 **Week 15.
 Parser combinators**
 - Chapter 24.
-Up until “24.8 Character and token parsers”
+Up until `24.8 Character and token parsers`
 - Chapter 24.
 “24.8 Character and token parsers” and further
 - Only do exercises 1-5
 - Do exercise 5 peer to peer